gwdistsys18/dist-sys-practice/README.md

 	- <https://medium.com/containermind/how-to-create-a-kubernetes-cluster-on-aws-in-few-minutes-89dda10354f4>

-Bring it all together:
+ 12. Bring it all together
 	- This module goes through putting a monolith application in a container then deploying that container
 	- This module then breaks the monolith into microservices without any downtime
 	- Each of the pieces of this process are addressed and explained in short.
 Starting with containers the tutorial explains why they're useful in this situation